-Retirement Benefits of \$550,000 represent the total future amount to be paid, on an undiscounted basis, relating to one executive officer, Mr. Eugene W. Landy, the Founder and Chairman of the Board.
+Retirement Benefits of \$500,000 represent the total future amount to be paid, on an undiscounted basis, relating to one executive officer, Mr. Eugene W. Landy, the Founder and Chairman of the Board.
 These benefits are based upon a specific employment agreement.
 The agreement does not require us to separately fund the obligation and therefore these amounts will be paid from our general assets.
-We have accrued these benefits on a present value basis over the term of the employment agreement.